ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 This very simple initializer method simply creates an ``'is_alive'`` column in the state table and sets it to True for all simulants being initialized.
-Note again that we need to call the population view's ``update`` method to actually modify the state table.
+Note again that we need to call the population view's ``initialize`` method to actually modify the state table.

 Notice also that when registering this method, we did not specify any required resources